dlanza1/ExDeMon/doc/users-manual.md

 filter.attribute.$source = <metric-source-id>
 ```

-Or they can be filtered by defined metric:
+They can also be filtered by defined metric:
 ```
 filter.attribute.$defined_metric = <defined-metric-id>
 ```